ISWARYA-hash8/Eatoos-From-cravings-to-comfort-Swiggy-clone-/README.md

 - ⚛️ React.js
 - 💨 Tailwind CSS (or your CSS framework)
 - 🔄 React Router (for page routing)
-- 📦 Context API / Redux (for state management, if used)
+- 📦 Context API
-- 📷 Optional: Dummy images / food data in JSON
+-

 ---